Patriots Trade Duron Harmon to Lions: 5 Things You Should Know About Deal

 Harmon isn’t exactly Stephen Gilmore or the McCourty Twins, but he was a very valuable member of the locker room and team on the field:

-When you consider Tom Brady is headed to the Tampa Bay Buccaneers, the team lost DT Danny Shelton, offensive lineman Ted Karras and Kyle Van Noy to the Miami Dolphins and Harmon will be joining Jamie Collins Sr. in Detroit, it’s not hard to see the sweeping change and the Pats’ acceptance of the restructuring.
+When you consider Tom Brady is headed to the Tampa Bay Buccaneers, the team lost DT Danny Shelton to the Lions, offensive lineman Ted Karras and Kyle Van Noy to the Miami Dolphins and Harmon will be joining Jamie Collins Sr. in Detroit, it’s not hard to see the sweeping change and the Pats’ acceptance of the restructuring.

 Harmon Was Set to Be a Free Agent at the End of the Season